Joey Hand: Grand-Am, ALMS and IMSA

 Beginning with the 2004 season, Hand has raced in the Grand American Road Racing Association's Rolex Sports Car Series, racing in both the Grand Touring and Daytona Prototype classes, winning five times in the GT category while driving BMWs.
 Hand has also raced sporadically in the American LeMans Series; in 2006, Hand was involved in a spectacular end-over-end crash at the Mid-Ohio Sports Car Course, while in 2009, he won the first pole position for a BMW in eight years in the ALMS at Road America.

 Driving for Chip Ganassi Racing, Hand, along with co-drivers Scott Pruett, Memo Rojas and Graham Rahal, won the 2011 Rolex 24 Hours of Daytona endurance race at Daytona International Speedway, driving the #01 Riley-BMW Daytona Prototype.
-The team was set back by a pit road penalty while Hand was driving, however, he was able to recover from the penalty for co-driver Pruett to take the car to victory.
+The team was set back by a pit road penalty while Hand was driving; however, he was able to recover from the penalty for co-driver Pruett to take the car to victory.
 The following month the BMW Motorsport team he drove for won the GT class of the 2011 12 Hours of Sebring.
 Later he joined the BMW Motorsport factory team at the 24 Hours of Le Mans, where he finished third in the GTE-Pro class driving again a BMW M3.
-Also in 2011, Hand competed full-time at the Grand-Am Sports Car Challenge for Turner, resulting in runner-up with Michael Marsal as a teammate.
+Also in 2011, Hand competed full-time at the Grand-Am Sports Car Challenge for Turner, resulting in a runner-up finish with Michael Marsal as a teammate.

-Hand returned to BMW Rahal for the 2012 American Le mans Series season.
+Hand returned to BMW Rahal for the 2012 American Le Mans Series season.
 He again won the GT class at the 12 Hours of Sebring and took three podiums out of seven appearances.
-Meanwhile, he resulted sixth overall at the 24 Hours of Daytona driving a Ganassi BMW.
+Meanwhile, he finished sixth overall at the 24 Hours of Daytona driving a Ganassi BMW.

 In the 2013 ALMS season, the driver got a second-place class finish and two-fourths out of six appearances for BMW Rahal with a BMW Z4 de Rahal.
-Again he raced for Ganassi at the 24 Hours of Daytona and later the Brickyard Grand Prix at Indianapolis.
+Again, he raced for Ganassi at the 24 Hours of Daytona and later the Brickyard Grand Prix at Indianapolis.

-As the new United SportsCar Championship launched in 2014, Hand resulted second in the GTLM class at the 24 Hours of Daytona and third at the 12 Hours of Sebring for BMW Rahal.
+As the new United SportsCar Championship launched in 2014, Hand finished second in the GTLM class at the 24 Hours of Daytona and third at the 12 Hours of Sebring for BMW Rahal.

 In 2016, Hand joined the Ford factory program for the IMSA 2016 WeatherTech SportsCar Championship as well as the 24 Hours of Le Mans.
-He was reunited with teammate Dirk Müller, while Sébastien Bourdais joined the team for the endurance races including Le Mans.
+He was reunited with teammate Dirk Müller, while Sébastien Bourdais joined the team for the endurance races, including Le Mans.
 Hand, Müller, and Bourdais went on to win the 2016 24 Hours of Le Mans in the LMGTE Pro category while driving the 2017 Ford GT LME GTE-Pro.